I build websites.

 Where the money is

 After my short career selling home loans, I applied for a job at a local community bank.
-They seemed to admire my collection of skills (or had no clue what I was talking about), so they hired me as a marketing coordinator.
+Despite my lack of relevant experience, they seemed to appreciate my collection of skills (especially the website stuff), so they hired me as a marketing coordinator.

 That entry-level job led to more web design authority, and eventually to the positions of marketing director and web administrator.
 From there, I went on to help build websites for a couple other regional and national banks.